Preston Capes

 Preston Capes is a village and civil parish in West Northamptonshire in England.
-The population at the 2001 census was 188, including Canons Abbey and increasing to 216 at the 2011 census.
+The population, including Canons Abbey, at the 2011 census was 216, up from 188 at the 2001 census.

 The village's name means "Priest Farm/Settlement".
 The village was owned by Hugo filius Nicholai de Capes in 1234.

 The Church of England parish church is dedicated to St Peter and St Paul.